pirahawk/Presentations/testing-with-xunit/slides.md

 ** Can use method chaining to introduce specific mocking calls that will augment parts of the builder in some context.
 Makes unit tests/cases more legible & easier to understand

 ## Using the Theory attribute to inject test cases

+* Xunit offers three options to inject test data:
+** InlineData: inline data params inside of attribute ** MemberData: Data injected using a c# property.
+Should be static with a `get` that returns `IEnumerable<object[]>`.
+Each `object[]` represents the parameters to your unit test method.
+Take care to ensure they match up.
+(Note: this attribute was formely known as `PropertyData`)
+** ClassData: Use an explicit class that inherits from `IEnumerable<object[]>` and similarly allows iterating through the test cases.
+Never really had much use for it tbh.

+Benefits of approach
+* Can reuse fixtures to mock test cases and can further isolate test case generation (sort of) using naming conventions etc
+* Reducing noise in actual unit test.
+Test case generation is isolated and injected into the actual unit test.
+Maintainability ++